curi/fi/docs/_posts/2020-09-13-learning-report-2020-week-37.md

     * There are ~4 or so unique ways SSOL starts the suggested tweet.
 I googled them in quotes with various prefixes like "It took me 00:02"
       * this example finds a quote on Twitter (from @CharlesEnos) from 28 May 2014
         > It took me 00:02:47 to break the #threeminuteworldtime http://gamelab.mit.edu/slower  #slowlight #openrelativity
+      * I couldn't find shorter times on twitter, there were some other 2 minute times, but none faster than 2:47
     * (there were some social-integration features b/c SSOL it was released in 2012)
   * Watched previous runs to figure out routes
   * Tried some more experimental routes that didn't seem to work well